LunaCM/SamsungDataCleaningProject/README.md

 For Step 3 I have set up a for loop containing a series of if statements which assign the proper activity labels to the appropriate rows.

+For Step 4 I have stripped out the non-alphanumeric characters which might cause problems for some types of processing.

 For Step 5 I have an aggregate command which takes the mean of the data divided up by activity and subject.
 This data is then written out to a text file called "final.txt" in the "UCI HAR Dataset" folder.